 Although the majority of adults in high-income countries have some degree of atherosclerosis, the annual incidence of acute coronary syndromes is only 0.2 to 1.0% in individuals aged 40 years or older.
 Hence, the annual risk of developing an acute coronary syndrome is very small.
 Studies show that the majority of plaque damages (ruptures, erosions) do not lead to acute coronary syndromes, even though they cause thrombosis.
-Interestingly, plaque damage and ensuing thrombosis appear to be rather common events which mostly pass asymptomatic.
+Interestingly, plaque damage and ensuing thrombosis appear to be rather common events that mostly pass asymptomatic.
 Moreover, studies show that these asymptomatic events appear to be a mechanism driving plaque progression (increase in plaque volume).
 Thus, acute coronary syndromes are fairly uncommon consequences of plaque damages.

-A large body of science indicates that acute coronary syndromes only occur if the plaque damages coincides with a moment in which pro-thrombogenic factors outweigh pro-thrombolytic factors in the blood.
-Examples of such factors are thrombocyte levels, thrombocyte reactivity, availability of fibrinogene, degree of systemic inflammation, availability of coagulation factors etc. These factors vary over the course of the day and they are also modified by external factors such as stress, food, medications, toxins (smoking, air pollution) etc. Studies show that there is a circadian variation in the activity in the coagulation factors and thrombocytes, such that that it is higher in the morning hours.
+A large body of science indicates that acute coronary syndromes only occur if the plaque damages coincide with a moment in which pro-thrombogenic factors outweigh pro-thrombolytic factors in the blood.
+Examples of such factors are thrombocyte levels, thrombocyte reactivity, availability of fibrinogen, degree of systemic inflammation, availability of coagulation factors, etc. These factors vary over the course of the day and they are also modified by external factors such as stress, food, medications, toxins (smoking, air pollution), etc. Studies show that there is a circadian variation in the activity in the coagulation factors and thrombocytes, such that that it is higher in the morning hours.
 It is believed that this explains why the incidence of acute myocardial infarction is higher in the morning hours.
 To conclude, the balance between pro-thrombogenic and pro-thrombolytic factors vary from one minute to another and they determine whether plaque rupture/erosion will lead to occlusive atherothrombosis.